dkebler/mdwiki-kickstart-template/README.md

 The default filename is index.html so if that is the default for your server just navigate to the directory and you'll be up and running.

+Here you can [see the template site](http://david.kebler.net.s3.amazonaws.com/mdwiki-template/index.html#!index.md) served from an S3 Bucket